 The Port of Seattle is committed to ensuring that all travelers at Seattle-Tacoma International Airport (SEA) feel respected, comfortable and welcome.
-Here’s more information for transgender travelers coming through SEA Airport.
+Learn more about what services and amenities are available for transgender, non binary, gender nonconforming travelers coming through SEA Airport.

 Medical equipment and prosthetics will be allowed through the TSA checkpoint, but some travelers may feel more comfortable putting these things in checked baggage.
 Gel-filled prosthetic items such as breast forms are not included in the three-ounce liquid limit for carry-ons, but their presence in your carry-on luggage may result in extra screening.
 Any medications should be placed in a separate bag in your carry-on luggage; it is very helpful to have proof of the medical necessity of the item(s), such as a doctor’s letter or pharmacy packaging that includes a prescription label.